Training Dataset Dumper Tutorial#

 Alternatively, you can also run inside a container which provides the ATLAS software environment on your local computer.
 Below, instructions are provided for both cases.
 Please choose the appropriate one.

-Prepare environment on lxplus
+Prepare the environment on lxplus

 For following the tutorial session on lxplus, we recommend to connect to ssh lxplus.cern.ch